GasparTA/AnsiblePlaybook/README.md

 For activate ansible venv : source ./ansible/bin/activate
-	When you are in venv upgrade venv with: python3 -m pip install --upgrade pip
+	When you are in venv upgrade venv with: python3 -m pip install --upgrade pip And upgrage ansible with : pip install -r requirements.txt